Kid Chameleon: Reception

 Mega placed the game at #35 in their Top Mega Drive Games of All Time.
 MegaTech magazine said it was let down by the lack of challenge.
-Sega Force gave the game a review score of 82% praising the graphics, music and citing similarities to the Mario and Sonic games and stating: “Great platform action, but only for fans of the genre.”
+Sega Force gave the game a score of 82% commending the graphics, music and citing similarities to the Mario and Sonic games and stating: “Great platform action, but only for fans of the genre.”
 Console XS gave Kid Chameleon an overall score of 89/100.
-They praised the game for having constant variety because of the main character's ability to change persona.
-The four reviewers of Mega Play gave very positive reviews praising the gameplay, calling it "very concise" and commended the levels, the power-ups, graphics and music.
-They felt Kid Chameleon was similar to other action games and one reviewer said the game "gets to be monotonous after a while."
-Manci Games praised the graphics, controls and the gameplay and commended the power to swap abilities saying that feature separates the game from what it is inspired by.
+They praised the game for having constant variety because of the main character's ability to change forms.
+The four reviewers of Mega Play gave positive reviews praising the gameplay, calling it "very concise" and commended the levels, the power-ups, graphics and music.
+They felt that Kid Chameleon was similar to other action games and one reviewer said it "gets to be monotonous after a while."
+Manci Games praised the graphics, controls and the gameplay and commended the power to swap abilities, saying that specific feature separates the game from what it is inspired by.
 The reviewer found Kid Chameleon to be similar to Super Mario Bros and the only criticism the reviewer had is the game does not have a save or password system.